 To submit a claim by email, scan or take a picture of your invoice (dental or paramedical) using your smartphone, and email it to claim@majorplan.ca.

-Your name, student code, your policy number must be included at the top of the email, as well as a void cheque.
+Your name, your permanent code, your policy number must be included at the top of the email, as well as a void cheque.

 Claims can be submitted through our mobile app and web portal.
 Submission of claims and uploading of receipts can be done directly from your profile.
 In addition, we highly recommend that you provide your banking information under “Direct Deposit” if you wish to receive your reimbursement more quickly.